 The Creamy Keto Lemon Chicken Breasts were paired this time with Simple Bacon Brussels Sprouts and some delicious Dry Farms wine.
 Not only are the brussels sprouts delicious this way, but it’s a ridiculously easy preparation that nearly everyone enjoys.
-If you’d like to stay with the creamy theme, this dish would also be a great followup to our Creamy Keto Raw Zucchini and Avocado Cold Soup.
+If you’d like to stay with the creamy theme, this dish would also be a great preceded by our Creamy Keto Raw Zucchini and Avocado Cold Soup as a first course.

 This keto recipe for chicken breasts adds butter, olive oil and heavy cream to up the fat content.
 The lemon adds a brightness to the flavor that balances the fat very well and makes it feel lighter and more summery.

 - 12 ounces chicken breasts 2 medium

 - 1 clove garlic finely chopped

 - 3 tbsp shallot chopped